 Vanguard charges a $20 per year fee for each fund you hold with them.
 When your account grows to $50,000, those fees are waived, as long as the plan administrator (aka, you) participates in the plan.

 Vanguard has made almost every one if its low-cost index funds available within the i401K.
-BUT (and this is a big but if you’re plan to sock away a lot in this account), you do not get admiral shares if you invest more than $10,000 in each of your funds.
+BUT (and this is a big but if you plan to sock away a lot in this account), you do not get admiral shares if you invest more than $10,000 in each of your funds.
 This was a bummer for me, but because most of Vanguard’s index funds still have a very low average .18% expense ratio, they’re still very attractive.
-And if I ever stop as an independent contractor and become an employee, which is part of our location-independence plan, then I can roll my i401K funds into my IRA or Roth IRA account, and convert them to Admiral shares.
+And if I ever stop as an independent contractor and become an employee, then I can roll my i401K funds into my IRA or Roth IRA account, and convert them to Admiral shares.

 Many bloggers, like GoCurryCracker, have written incredibly informative posts about the power of paying less taxes.
 I am a convert.
-The power of tax savings is huge, and will hugely impact our savings rate and our ability to double our net worth in three years.
+The power of tax savings is huge, and will hugely impact our savings rate and our ability to increase our net worth.

 Have you had any experience with an i401K?
 What are your thoughts?